Black eyed Pea Falafel

 It’s not the first time my complexion created some confusion regarding my ethnicity, but outside of the days and months post 9/11, this was one of the few times it worked against me.
 My Arab brothers in Morocco and Turkey greeted me with love in their native tongue.
 After reading the note, I initially drove around the neighborhood wishfully thinking I’d find the jerk and confront them.
 But eventually my immediate anger dissipated into recognition and acceptance that this would be the new normal.
 Not that racism was a new experience for me or others, but now it would be in our face, overtly demonstrated by those emboldened by a president who plays to the fears of racists.

 However, I guess in some way, my increased falafel consumption was me flicking my middle finger at the proverbial racists and keeping it moving in terms of progressing onward and upward in this crazy world despite the environment.
-Even better, I learned this year that my pescatarian daughter loved falafel wraps which gave me more incentive to make my own version.
+Even better, I learned this year that my vegan daughter loved falafel wraps which gave me more incentive to make my own version.
+Research showed that making falafel was actually easy.
 I decided to go back to the Motherland to get some Zulu love in the form of her native beans, the blackeyed pea in place of the traditional chickpeas.
 Blackeyed peas grow wild in Africa, are great at absorbing flavors of other ingredients, and generally make a good twist on traditional falafel recipes.
 Both chickpeas and blackeyed peas have a nutty flavor, but blackeyed peas have a more earthy and savory flavor profile.
-The absorbitive qualities make it a good pairing with spices and mix of herbs hence some damn good blackeyed pea falafel cakes!
+The absorbitive qualities make it a good pairing with spices and mix of herbs hence some damn good black eyed pea falafel cakes!

 Falafel should have a crisp exterior with light, fluffy and moist but not pasty interior.
 And oh yeah you want the natural flavor of the legume to come through.
 To obtain these texture and flavor qualities there are a few things that need to happen: